2025 NFL Draft: How high will Ashton Jeanty, others go after the 'year of the running back'

 It's understandable why some organizations just won't touch a running back on Day 1 or 2 of the draft when you look and see how important throwing the ball is and how few are run-first teams these days.

-However, the NFL is a copycat league and it's tough to ignore these numbers, too.
+However, the NFL is a copycat league, and it's tough to ignore these numbers:

 - The 2023 49ers and 2024 Eagles made the Super Bowl in the last two years with the highest designed run rate in the NFL in those seasons.